 Each employment agreement has a provision that addresses the treatment of "parachute payments."
-If each of Mr. Coniglio and Ms. Meyer are entitled to receive "parachute payments" that exceed the safe harbor amount prescribed by the Code, then the executive's parachute payments (under the employment agreements and other plans and agreements) will be reduced to the safe harbor amount, i.e., the maximum amount that may be paid without excise tax liability or the loss of deduction.
-The parachute payments will not be reduced, however, if the executive will receive greater after-tax benefits (taking into account the 20% excise tax payable by the executive) by receiving the total benefits.
+If each of Mr. Coniglio and Ms. Meyer are entitled to receive "parachute payments" that exceed the safe harbor amount prescribed by the Code, then executive and Company will reasonably cooperate with one another to attempt to mitigate the impact of Section 280G of the Code.